2012 Winner: MedShare

 Mission: MedShare is a 501c(3) humanitarian aid organization dedicated to improving the quality of life of people, communities and our planet by sourcing and directly delivering surplus medical supplies and equipment to communities in need around the world.

 Rather than just shipping whatever they collect, MedShare provides an online ordering system that allows health professionals to order exactly what they need.

-In the most desperate and medically underserved countries in the world, children and adults suffer and die every day because their doctors, hospitals and clinics, if they exist, do not have the necessary supplies and equipment to treat them.
+In the most desperate and medically underserved countries in the world, children and adults suffer and die every day because their doctors, hospitals, and clinics, if they exist, do not have the necessary supplies and equipment to treat them.
 According to the World Health Organization, in the developing world, more than 10 million children under the age of five die each year due to inadequate medical care.
 Potentially life-saving surgeries are canceled because there are no sutures.
 Hospitals are overcrowded and patients often lay three to a bed because there is a shortage.
-Doctors wash, patch and reuse exam gloves or use plastic bags as exam gloves to protect themselves from diseases like AIDS.
-At the same time, U.S. hospitals discard an estimated $6.5 billion of medical supplies and equipment each year, much of which is a useable surplus that could save lives; but, due to technological change, regulatory requirements, production overages, and procedural excess, it is sent to landfills.
+Doctors wash, patch, and reuse exam gloves or use plastic bags as exam gloves to protect themselves from diseases like AIDS.
+At the same time, U.S. hospitals discard an estimated $6.5 billion of medical supplies and equipment each year, much of which is a usable surplus that could save lives.
+However, due to technological change, regulatory requirements, production overages, and procedural excess, it is sent to landfills.